It had its time of glory in the past. In ancient Greece, philosophy

 As philosophers can easily notice, there is a flaw in the way

-Weinberg takes the example of logical positivism and its
+Weinberg take the example of logical positivism and its unfortunate

-positivism was rather made by scientists themselves, precisely as a
+was rather made by scientists themselves, precisely as a movement

-movement against philosophy, and was popular among scientists but
+against philosophy, and was popular among scientists but not among

-not among philosophers, who quickly rejected it.
-Thus, philosophers
+philosophers, who quickly rejected it.
+Thus, philosophers cannot be

 Let's explain this issue in more details.

-positivism" principle, is not affected by Weinberg's criticism of
+including the "logical positivism" principle, is not affected by

 The difference made by philosophers between verificationism (as